kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 }
 ```

-In Coordinator config we defined `TargetScenarios` to run on the Coordinator.
+In Coordinator config we defined `TargetScenarios` to run on Coordinator.

 ```json
 "TargetScenarios": ["hello_world"]
 ```

-And also we defined `TargetScenarios` for the Agents (via AgentGroup).
+And also we defined `TargetScenarios` for Agents (via AgentGroup).

 ```json
 "Agents": [